jeffblackadar/mre/docs/en/lessons/transcribe_handwriting_2.md

 3. Copy Endpoint and paste it in your file for reference.
 The endpoint will look like this https://computer-vision-transcription-jhb.cognitiveservices.azure.com/.

 4. Regenerating your keys using the button on the Keys and Endpoint page is a good way to keep keys secure.
-When your key changes, just edit cv.json or re-run the program above.
+When your key changes, just copy and paste it to where you store your key.

 #### 3.B.
 Create a notebook